-The following rights apply to passengers travelling on cruises or ferries departing from the UK.
+The following rights are contained within EU Regulation 1177/2010 and apply to passengers travelling on cruises or ferries departing from the UK.
 They also apply to passengers travelling on cruises departing any other EU Member State, and on ferries which operate, to, from or within EU countries.

 Where a ferry or cruise operator expects a departure to be cancelled or delayed, the operator should inform the passenger as soon as possible.
 If this is on the day of travel, passengers should be informed no later than 30 minutes after the scheduled time of departure.